ga-dc/js1/03-07-installfest/readme.md

 1. Create a new repository on GitHub.com titled "username.github.io" (where "username" is your GitHub username)
 2. ```cd``` into your ```~/Sites``` folder
-3. Clone the repository (hint: GitHub tells you how to do this with git clone ... on the newly created repository page)
+3. Clone the repository (hint: GitHub tells you how to do this with git clone ... on the newly created repository page) - use the SSH link.
 4. ```cd``` into your ```~/Sites/username.github.io``` folder
-5. Move the files from your "goals" folder from the previous exercise into your ```~/Sites/username.github.io``` folder
+5. Create a simple webpage, named index.html in your ```~/Sites/username.github.io``` folder
 6. Add all files in the ```~/Sites/username.github.io``` folder to the Git stage
+  - `git add .`
 7. Commit your changes in Git with the message "Initial commit"
+  - `git commit -m "Initial commit"`
 8. Push your changes to GitHub and verify that the changes were received in the web interface
+  - `git push origin master`
-9. Try visiting https://username.github.io/goals (where "username" is your actual GitHub username)
+9. Try visiting https://username.github.io/ (where "username" is your actual GitHub username)

 ---